tnrich/move-ts/README.md

 # Move TS README

-Supports moving typescript files and updating relative imports within the workspace.
+Supports moving typescript/js files and updating relative imports within the workspace.

 ## Features
-Moves TypeScript files and folders containing TypeScript and updates their relative import paths.
+Moves TypeScript/js files and folders containing TypeScript/js and updates their relative import paths.

 ## How to use